 Terminal

-module exposes Acode’s xterm.js-based terminal.
-Require it with acode.require('terminal')
+The terminal module exposes Acode’s xterm.js-based terminal.
+Require it with acode.require('terminal') to create terminals, manage sessions, and add themes.

 Import